Aaliyah (album): Marketing and sales

 Aaliyah was originally issued by Blackground and Virgin in Japan on July 7, 2001, before its release in the United Kingdom on July 16 and in the United States on July 17.
 In the US, it debuted at number two on the Billboard 200 albums chart behind Songs in A Minor by Alicia Keys, selling 187,000 copies in the week of August 4.
 Although it was the highest sales week of Aaliyah's career, the album sold diminishingly over the next two months.
 The singer planned to embark on the largest concert tour of her career to support the album, while Blackground and Virgin—heavily invested in the record's success—wanted a single with a high chart placement to help increase sales.
 "We Need a Resolution" had been released as the lead single on April 13, but did not receive significant radio airplay and only reached number fifty-nine on the Billboard Hot 100.

-In August 2001, Aaliyah filmed a music video for "More Than a Woman" in Los Angeles and then travelled to the Bahamas to shoot a video for "Rock the Boat".
-But after its completion, she and several crew members who were returning to the US died in a plane crash on August 25.
+Aaliyah and Background were at odds as to what the second single from the album should be.
+She was pushing for "Rock the Boat" whereas the label was pushing for a Timbaland-produced track.
+In early August 2001, Aaliyah filmed a music video for the Timbaland-produced "More Than a Woman" in Los Angeles.
+The label opted for "Rock the Boat" as the album's second single after the track began receiving airplay as an album cut, and released the song as a single on August 21, 2001.
+On August 22, 2001, Aaliyah traveled to the Bahamas to shoot a video for "Rock the Boat".
+After its completion, she and several crew members who were returning to the US died in a plane crash on August 25.
 Blackground executives were uncertain when they would release the album's next single and video.
 Aaliyah had sold more than 447,000 copies by this point.